imrefazekas/knockout.mapper.js/README.md

 obj.dataModel.firstName = "Universe";
 // updating the viewmodel based on some changes might received from server-side ko.updateViewModel( viewModel, obj.dataModel );

+// resets the firstName and lastName to the initial values "Planet" and "Earth" ko.resetViewModel( viewModel );

 // print out the JSON containing only the fields possessed by the prototype passed by.
 Much faster, than the toJSON of knockout and can be targeted only content you are really interested in console.log( ko.toJSONByPrototype( viewModel, obj.dataModel ) );